 Dr Jain was born and raised in India and studied there to become an ophthalmologist.
 When she married a Canadian, the couple wanted to work in Canada, but in the mid-1990s it was difficult to immigrate as foreign doctors.
 Instead, they decided to live in Chicago and continue their education, career progress and start a family.
 During this time, Dr Jain took a residency in Internal Medicine and also completed a fellowship in geriatrics.
 She loved it and was named one of the top fellows in geriatrics.

-At the end of 2002, Dr Jain and her husband made the move to Canada along with their two, and soon to be three, children.
+At the end of 2002, Dr Jain and her husband moved to Canada along with their two, and soon to be three, children.
 She received two job offers, one in Victoria and another with Fraser Health in New Westminster.
 She chose the latter and still feels grateful to live in such a beautiful and diverse community.

 Being in the South Asian community herself, Dr Jain noticed there was a lack of culturally sensitive information, diagnostic tools and resources on Dementia.
 Dr Jain noted, “given that dementia is often assigned to ‘old age’ in the South Asian culture, its diagnosis and management is unnecessarily delayed because of lack of awareness and the attached social stigma.”